Anyone who has ever raised a puppy knows that training these adorable little monsters can be challenging.

 However, with a strong foundation, your puppy can learn more complicated commands in less time.

-As such, you can start incorporating more complicated commands once your puppy reaches at least twelve to fourteen weeks.
+As such, you can start incorporating more complicated commands once your puppy is at least twelve to fourteen weeks old.

 “Stay,” “fetch,” and “drop it” are more advanced commands, and they require your puppy to develop impulse control and a longer attention span.